 What about playing music or videos in my class?

-Section 110 of U.S. Copyright law clearly permits the use of lawfully obtained music and/or video in face-to-face classroom settings (typically referred to as performances or displays).
-The fair use case can also be made for changes to materials undertaken for purposes of commentary, criticism, or parody.
+Section 110 of U.S. Copyright law clearly permits the use of lawfully obtained music and/or video in face-to-face classroom settings.
+These are typically referred to as performances or displays.
+In addition, a fair use case can also be made for changes to materials undertaken for purposes of commentary, criticism, or parody.
 We recommend that you conduct a fair use analysis each time you plan to use a copyrighted work and retain records of your analysis.
 A fair use case is generally eroded in cases where use is repeated.

 Netflix allows for some Netflix original content to be shown during class using an individual subscriber's login for educational purposes.
 See their Educational Screenings of Documentaries section